jsiek/deduce/doc/Reference.md

 ## Conclusion (Proof)

-The last statement in a proof (the `conclusion` symbol in the grammar) may by any one of the following:
+The last statement in a proof (the `conclusion` symbol in the grammar) must be one of the following:

 * [Cases](#cases-disjunction-elimination)
 * [Comma (Logical-And Introduction)](#comma-logical-and-introduction)